Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 The direction of the movement depends on the current autoposition status.

 # Usage Tips
+- Script uses status bar to communicate keybindings and what is being modified, I recommend enabling it (View » Status Bar) and making it wider by dragging the separator
 - During interactive placement, wait for cursor to change to the pointer finger before picking a component, then wait for it to change to the cross before picking a position.
     - Do not click while the cursor is the hourglass/busy cursor
     - Turning off objects in the selection filter can help avoid hasty clicks "doing" anything